 Now, we’ve seen the word “surge” a few times in these.
 “Surge” means a sudden, strong increase.
 So, in this case, the strong, sudden losses on bets in US stocks, is pushing banks and hedge funds into reverse repos.
 Journalists love to use the word “surge” because it really transmits energy.

 Okay.
 That’s all for this lesson.
 A similar lesson that might interest you is our lesson on Auctions.

 I hope you learned something new and you would like to see more lessons in English for economics and finance, give it a like or write a review.
 That is a big help for me.

 Keep studying and you’ll keep learning.
 It really is as simple as that.

 Until next time, this is Alan Robert.
+Remember you can reach out to me here with any questions or comments.
 Goodbye.